The Private Wealth & Private Client Review: Liechtenstein

-If such structures have no determinable beneficiaries entitled to a certain quota, no wealth tax is payable because the wealth cannot be attributed to any natural persons; however, if such structures are established by Liechtenstein tax residents, the set-up itself triggers a particular tax, which is illustrated as follows.
+If such structures have no determinable beneficiaries entitled to a certain quota, no wealth tax is payable because the wealth cannot be attributed to any natural persons; however, if such structures are established by Liechtenstein tax residents, the setup itself triggers a particular tax, which is illustrated as follows.

-The taxation of transfers to a fiduciary structure also applies in the event of changing circumstances after the establishment of a fiduciary structure that led to a shortfall of the wealth tax liability.
-As a result, the conversion of a determinable benefit into a discretionary benefit leads to taxation as well.19
+The taxation of transfers to a fiduciary structure also applies in the event of changing circumstances after the establishment of a fiduciary structure that has led to a shortfall of the wealth tax liability.
+As a result, the conversion of a determinable benefit into a discretionary benefit leads to taxation as well.20

-The transferor shall pay a tax in the amount of 3.5 per cent of the wealth tax value of the contribution plus the applicable municipal surcharge.
-If a tax resident of Vaduz (where the municipal surcharge is 150 per cent) establishes a foundation or trust where no quota can be attributed to the beneficiaries and, therefore, the assets are no longer subject to wealth tax, the set-up is therefore taxed at a rate of 8.75 per cent.
+The transferor shall pay a tax in an amount of 3.5 per cent of the wealth tax value of the contribution plus the applicable municipal surcharge.
+If a tax resident of Vaduz (where the municipal surcharge is 150 per cent) establishes a foundation or trust where no quota can be attributed to the beneficiaries and, therefore, the assets are no longer subject to wealth tax, the setup is therefore taxed at a rate of 8.75 per cent.
 The assets will then no longer be subject to wealth tax.
 However, any distributions from such a foundation or trust to a beneficiary who is a Liechtenstein tax resident will be subject to income tax.

 Individuals can apply to the fiscal authority for lump-sum taxation (i.e., apply for taxation on expenditure instead of income and wealth tax).
 The latter does not apply to real estate in Liechtenstein, which remains subject to wealth tax.